yetanalytics/dave/README.md

 # DAVE
 The Data Analytics Visualization Efficiency Framework for xAPI and the Total Learning Architecture

+Quickstart: Click on "Projects" above to see the current status of issues.
+Feel free to start working on the issues of your choice.

 What is DAVE?

 The DAVE Framework will provide an open source means of creating domain-based xAPI learning data dashboards.
 It is extendable to new learning problems, instructional strategies, technological realities, and metrics objectives and will provide a framework for analysis and visualization which aligns with xAPI, xAPI Profiles, and the Total Learning Architecture (TLA).